jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Release_Notes/frinx-odl-distribution-3-1-0.md

 This document describes the latest changes, additions, known issues, and fixes for the Frinx ODL Distribution.<!--more-->

+**Update - currently the "./bin/status" command does not operate correctly - please refrain from using until further notice.
+We are working on a resolution to this issue.**

 **Note that FRINX ODL distribution 3.1.0 requires Java 8** To install Java:
 Ubuntu: In a terminal type